joesparrow/palindromeevents/index.md

+Be active on Palindrome Day this year and earn a unique Palindrome-themed medal!

 ## 12th of February 2021 is Palindrome Day!
 Well, I think I might have invented that and it doesn't exist, so what am I talking about?

-A palindrome is a series of numbers of letters that reads the same from right to left as it does from left to right, e.g. racecar.
+A palindrome is a series of numbers or letters that reads the same from right to left as it does from left to right, e.g. racecar.

 Palindrome dates in the UK are pretty rare because of the date format we use.
 In fact until recently the last palindrome date we had was on the 11th of November in the year 1111!

 Last year a cool thing happened, on the 2nd of Feb we had our first palindrome date in over 900 years - 02.02.2020.

 This year we have a second palindrome date: 12.02.2021.